 If you want to continue your education, you can apply your certification credits toward a master’s degree and seamlessly transition to the Master of Arts in educational leadership.
 You need only 12 additional credits to complete the master’s degree.

-Applicants into Immaculata University’s PreK-4 certification program are generally professionals from another field making a career change.
+Applicants into Immaculata University’s PK-4 certification program are generally professionals from another field making a career change.
 Admissions requirements include:

 - A bachelor’s degree from a regionally accredited college or university

 - A minimum GPA of 2.8 in your bachelor’s program

 Applicants who fall just below the minimum GPA requirement may request a review of their application by the program director.
 However, acceptance of an application for review does not guarantee admission to the program.

 After working in another field for almost 20 years, I decided to go back to school for education.
 Immaculata offers an accelerated program in which classes are seven weeks in duration.
 I was very excited about this, as I would be able to complete credits much quicker than a traditional semester.
 Immaculata has lived up to personal recommendations such as helpful professors, class quality and flexibility.Eileen Wainwright